-Up until May 12, 2017, ransomware had not gained the same type of notoriety as other types of cyberattacks, despite repeated public warnings from cybersecurity experts about its growing proliferation.
+Up until May 12, 2017, ransomware had not gained the same notoriety as other types of cyberattacks, despite repeated public warnings from cybersecurity experts about its growing proliferation.
 That changed when Europol estimated that 200,000 computers, in more than 150 countries, had been infected with ransomware known as WannaCry.
-Now, everyone with a news feed has absorbed the unsettling details of the WannaCry ransomware attack, including its crippling grasp on Britain’s hospitals.

-Financial institutions must start taking ransomware seriously.
+These recent examples demonstrate that ransomware attacks aren’t likely to slow down anytime soon.
+Financial institutions should take ransomware seriously and prioritize enhancing their defenses.
 To understand the urgency, let’s go inside the machinations of a ransomware attack.
 While not based on actual events, this true-to-life depiction is real in character, scene and plot.

 Meet the Characters

 Cybercriminal Organization: Despite its unfamiliar darknet domain, its well-oiled structure is quite similar to the classic mafia framework.
 It develops its own RaaS plot and recruits soldiers with little to no technical skill—but plenty of motivation to make money through deception and intimidation.
 They attack a bank or credit union using the organization’s RaaS.
 The organization takes its cut, while keeping a safe distance from the actual scene of the crime.

 Lowly Hack: This cybercriminal wannabe, who up to now has been limited by his lack of technical expertise, answers the recruitment call.

 Financial Institution A: This institution’s board of directors heeded the ransomware alert from the SEC’s Office of Compliance Inspections and Examinations sent July 10, 2020, and charged its CIO with developing a plan to mitigate this risk and authorized the budget to implement it.
 The resulting multi-layered security approach provided prevention, detection and recovery practices in the following areas:

 - Continuous user education and awareness training